Forensic Nurse

 - Advocacy Skills.
 Support victims by providing medical care, counseling, and resources for recovery.

 - Teamwork.
-Collaborate with law enforcement, attorneys, and medical professionals to ensure comprehensive care and legal accuracy.
+Collaborate with law enforcement, nurse attorneys, and medical professionals to ensure comprehensive care and legal accuracy.

 One of the biggest challenges for Forensic Nurses is balancing their medical role with legal responsibilities.
 However, the rewards include helping victims find justice and improving forensic healthcare practices.